Ethacridine Lactate

 How Does it Work?

-The antimicrobial action of Ethacridine Lactate stems from its ability to interfere with the fundamental processes of microbial life.
-As an acridine dye, it functions by intercalating into the DNA and RNA of bacterial cells.
-This process involves the flat, planar molecules of Ethacridine Lactate inserting themselves between the base pairs of the nucleic acids.
-This intercalation disrupts the normal structure and function of the DNA and RNA, thereby inhibiting essential cellular processes such as replication, transcription, and protein synthesis.
+The mechanism of action of Ethacridine Lactate is rooted in its unique chemical structure.
+As an acridine dye, it functions primarily by intercalating into the nucleic acids (DNA and RNA) of microorganisms.
+This process involves the flat aromatic rings of ethacridine inserting themselves between the base pairs of the microbial genetic material.
+This intercalation disrupts the normal processes of DNA replication, RNA transcription, and protein synthesis, which are vital for bacterial and fungal survival and proliferation.

 Medical Uses

-- Skin Infections: Ethacridine Lactate is effective in treating various superficial skin infections such as impetigo, furunculosis, and other forms of pyoderma, where bacterial overgrowth is a concern.
+• Treatment of Skin Infections: It is an effective agent in managing various superficial skin infections such as impetigo, folliculitis, and infected eczema, either alone or as part of a combination therapy.

 Dosage